mindis/berkeley-ul-hw-2019/hw1/README.md

 In the factorised case probabilities are treated independently p(r)p(g)p(b), so mask type A all have centre off and B all have it on.

-Otherwise, the full joint is as in the paper and uses the full joint p(r,g,b) = p(r)p(g|r)p(b|r,g).
+Otherwise (non-factorised) the full joint is as in the paper and uses the full joint p(r,g,b) = p(r)p(g|r)p(b|r,g).
 It can thus model dependencies between channels.

 Here A and B masks have centre pixels on/off in different channels to allow this.

 In my implementation of pixelCNN-MADE, the NN takes one pixel (all channels) from pixelCNN as aux input and one pixel of input from data and outputs one pixel